Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with DBCS.md

    vi ./examples/ords/configmaps/credentials
    ```

-   Copy the credentials content generate in Append3 using password "WElcome_123#".
+   Copy the credentials content which generate in Appendix3 using password "WElcome_123#".

-   The file looks like:
+   The file looks like the following, You can copy the content directly to your credentials file.

    ```
    admin;{SSHA-512}I9yp9gOvNtML/DfGkz2XHqb/lXbmeryleCLRGPdoDG1r67dKDPxPosgeG57Y08iDbT7JMnmxXNxz3QTAZzgu95fKBqx2P/wx;SQL Administrator,System Administrator